 Combine different types of Creative Commons licenses

 Good course design benefits both you and your students.
-In this workshop, we will guide you through using our course design process for in-person classes to help you systematically organize and structure your course to align your course outcomes with appropriate learning activities.
+In this workshop, we will guide you through using our course design process for in-person classes to help you systematically organize and structure your course to align your course outcomes with appropriate learning objectives and activities.
 It helps your students to navigate through the course, identify the expectations, and identify activities they need to complete to be successful in the course.

-Identify student learning outcomes.
+Identify learning outcomes.

-Create specific learning objectives.
+Create learning objectives.

 Create activities to meet the learning objectives.